mozilla/identity-ops/docs/build.rst

     git log -1
     # Confirm you've got the right commit from the ticket
     make rpm
+    # or if there's no makefile
+    # scripts/rpmbuild.sh
+    # or for persona-gmail-bridge
+    # scripts/rpmbuild.sh HEAD
     rm -rf /tmp/.npm

 Uploading the RPM